maziac/DeZog/design/AddingNewAssemblers.md

 		- the address
 		- the original line
 		- the last label
 2. The list file is analyzed a 2nd time.
-This time the source file association is extracted by anaylzing the 'includes'.
+This time the source file line/address association is extracted.
+It also anaylzes the 'includes'.
 3. The common format is analyzed and the information is extracted

 Step 3 is common for all assemblers.